yackle/CLImageEditor/README.md

 ```

-Additionally, the optional delegate's `imageEditor:didFinishEdittingWithImage:` method is provided for when you want to catch the cancel callback.
+Additionally, the optional delegate's `imageEditorDidCancel:` method is provided for when you want to catch the cancel callback.

 For more detail,  please see `CLImageEditorDemo`.